 2. Acquisitions, mergers, or selling off the business

 Some businesses plan their succession events in a way that is the most profitable.
 Succession is planned such that the business is sold off or merged with another when it is at its most profitable stage.
 In this manner, a regular flow of income or surplus cash flow is ensured, and at the same time, succession is carried out smoothly and in a timely manner.

 Benefits of a Well-Planned and Well-Executed Succession Event

-- It ensures competitive advantage over businesses that did not invest an appropriate amount of time in succession planning.
+It ensures a competitive advantage over businesses that did not invest an appropriate amount of time in succession planning.

-- A well-planned out allocation of assets and finances, avoiding government or legal interference in the absence of a will or a succession plan.
+A well-planned out allocation of assets and finances avoids government or legal interference in the absence of a will or a succession plan.